-Contact information for reference staff at specific libraries can be found here [link to new list of Archives and Special Collections]
+Contact information for reference staff at specific libraries can be found on the individual repository websites.

-If you’re not sure what collection to consult, ask a librarian or request an appointment (link).
+If you’re not sure what collection to consult, ask a librarian.

 If you are unable to visit Harvard in person to conduct research, you may want to contact Harvard Research Services at Harvard Student Agencies to hire a student who can work as a proxy researcher.
 (Please note: the Harvard Library cannot attest to the quality of any particular researcher.)